acloudfan/Amazon-RDS-Aurora-Postgres-v1/global/README.md

 # Create the VPC in secondary region - Region 2 e.g., us-west-2
 Use the CloudFormation template : vpc/secondary-vpc-sg.yml
-Stack name: seondary-rdsa-cluster
+Stack name: secondary-rdsa-postgres-cluster

 # Go to the us-west-2
 Use console to add it as the region to Global database Global cluster ID  : global-rdsa
 Select the VPC: rdsa-vpc
 Select the SG: rdsa-sg
-Select the instance: db.r4.large
+Select the instance: db.t3.medium

 Global cluster becomes available in all region in the console.